Magnetic geometry of M dwarfs in the southern PLATO field: Discussion and conclusions

 CD--35~2213, located near AD~Leo in the diagram, is particularly interesting.
-The properties of the large magnetic field of this star indeed differs from those of other rapidly-rotating M dwarfs located close to the fully-convective boundary.
-The field of CD–35~2213 is indeed weakly axisymmetric (29\%), and has a relatively strong toroidal component (21\%), atypical for a star of this mass and rotation period.
+The properties of the large magnetic field of this star differ from those of other rapidly rotating M dwarfs located close to the fully convective boundary.
+The field of CD–35~2213 is weakly axisymmetric (29\%), and has a relatively strong toroidal component (21\%), atypical for a star of this mass and rotation period.
 However, the moderately strong large-scale field $\langle |B_v| \rangle \sim 200$~G and the dipole-dominated poloidal component are in line with the properties of AD~Leo.
 Regular temporal monitoring is required to determine whether this represents a peculiar excursion in the magnetic properties of CD–35~2213 or a configuration that remains stable over time.

-AP~Col, located near V374~Peg, EQ~Peg~B and GJ~51 in the mass–rotation period diagram (Fig.~\ref{fig:Confusogram}), illustrates the dipole-dominated magnetic configuration of a rapidly rotating, low-mass (\(\sim0.3~M_\odot\)) M dwarf.
-It however displays a weaker ($\langle |B_v| \rangle \sim 200$~G) and less axisymmetric (62~\%) large-scale field than the three other stars.
-These difference could, at least partly, be a result of the less-than optimal phase coverage provided by our observations (section~\ref{subsec:3.2}).
+AP~Col, located near V374~Peg, EQ~Peg~B, and GJ~51 in the mass–rotation period diagram (Fig.~\ref{fig:Confusogram}), illustrates the dipole-dominated magnetic configuration of a rapidly rotating low-mass (\(\sim0.3~M_\odot\)) M dwarf.
+However, it displays a weaker ($\langle |B_v| \rangle \sim 200$~G) and less axisymmetric (62~\%) large-scale field than the other three stars.
+These differences could, at least partly, be a result of the less-than-optimal phase coverage provided by our observations (section~\ref{subsec:3.2}).
 New observations with more homogeneous phase sampling will be required to more robustly constrain the field geometry and assess its temporal stability.

 PM~J05408--3323, with a Rossby number close to unity, occupies an intermediate zone of the diagram near DS~Leo, characterised by weaker fields and more variable topologies.
 Its field is weak (8~G), predominantly poloidal (81\%), and moderately axisymmetric (64\%).
 It is the least magnetic star in this region of the diagram, making it particularly noteworthy.
 While these properties broadly follow the trends identified by \citet{2016MNRAS.462.4442S} for more massive, partially convective stars, stars in this Rossby range can exhibit significant temporal variations in their toroidal energy, and long-term monitoring will reveal whether this weak magnetism is a transient feature or represents a persistent characteristic.